hackingmaterials/matminer/docs/_sources/index.rst.txt

 Matminer makes it easy to:

-* obtain materials data from various sources into the `pandas <https://pandas.pydata.org>`_ data format.
+* **obtain materials data from various sources** into the `pandas <https://pandas.pydata.org>`_ data format.
 Through pandas, matminer enables professional-level data manipulation and analysis capabilities for materials data.
-* transform and featurize complex materials attributes into numerical descriptors for data mining.
-For example, matminer can turn a composition such as "Fe3O4" into arrays of numbers representing things like average electronegativity or difference in ionic radii of the substituent elements.
+* **transform and featurize complex materials attributes into numerical descriptors for data mining.** For example, matminer can turn a composition such as "Fe3O4" into arrays of numbers representing things like average electronegativity or difference in ionic radii of the substituent elements.
 Matminer also contains sophisticated crystal structure and site featurizers (e.g., obtaining the coordination number or local environment of atoms in the structure) as well as featurizers for complex materials data such as band structures and density of states.
 All of these various featurizers are available under a consistent interface, making it easy to try different types of materials descriptors for an analysis and to transform materials science objects into physically-relevant numbers for data mining.
 A full :doc:`Table of Featurizers</featurizer_summary>` is available.
-* perform data mining on materials.
+* **perform data mining on materials**.
 Although matminer itself does not contain implementations of machine learning algorithms, it makes it easy to prepare and transform data sets for use with standard data mining packages such as `scikit-learn <http://scikit-learn.org>`_.
 See our examples for more details.
-* generate interactive plots through an interface to the `plotly <https://plot.ly>`_ visualization package.
+* **generate interactive plots** through an interface to the `plotly <https://plot.ly>`_ visualization package.

 A general workflow and overview of matminer's capabilities is presented below: